Kell Tainer: Why "Runt"?

 - Final Fantasy X: Kimahri of the Ronso is larger than any human character, but something like a head shorter than any other Ronso.

 - Hades: Zagreus is hardly short by mortal standards, being the same height as Theseus (who towers over the Elysium colosseum's crowdgoers and was noted by Plutarch as exceptionally tall).
 But he's a god, not a mortal, and when standing next to other gods (particularly his own father) he looks absolutely tiny.
+This may have to do with the fact that he's one quarter human, as his birth mother Persephone is Semi-Divine.

 - Knights of the Old Republic: According to Zaalbar, his older brother Chuundar is the runt of their family.
 However, Chuundar is still a Wookiee and still taller and stronger than any human.